See what mortgage you qualify for

 If a HELOC on an investment property doesn’t make sense for you, there are other ways to borrow the money you need.

-A cash-out refinance is essentially a new mortgage on your investment property.
-The difference between a cash-out refi and a standard refi is that you can borrow more than you owe (which you can only do with enough equity).
+A cash-out refinance (or cash-out refi) is essentially a new mortgage on your investment property.
+The difference between a cash-out refi and a standard refi is that you can borrow more than you owe.
+Pro tip: Most lenders only let you cash out up to 80% of your home’s equity.

 You use the new mortgage to pay off the original mortgage and pocket any leftover money.
 The key difference between a cash-out refi and a HELOC is that, with a cash-out refi, you immediately start paying interest on the loan and lose the “draw when you need it” flexibility of a HELOC.